athril/ebic/docs_sources/installation.md

-## EvoBic prerequisites
+## ebic prerequisites

-EvoBic requires CUDA Toolkit and C++11 environment to be installed.
+*ebic* requires CUDA Toolkit and C++11 environment to be installed.
 Please make sure that your computer may run CUDA.

 Find out your graphic card and check if it is supported on [NVIDIA website](https://developer.nvidia.com/cuda-gpus).

-You won't be able to run EvoBic if your graphic card is not supported.
+You won't be able to run *ebic* if your graphic card is not supported.